pocketconfidant/oqapi-docs/docs/Getting-started.md

 -   **endpoint URL**: <https://oqapi.io/v1/questions>
 -   **request body**
     -   `story`: A text (_string_), typically a size of a paragraph, containing 1-5 sentences of user's story to which questioning should be applied.
+    -   `options`: To control how questions are provided in the response output, options could be used.
+      verbosity: use {"verbose": false} for compact questions and statements provided separately.
+Use {"verbose": true} for questions and statements provided in the same varible.

 ```json json_schema
 {